henrypauli/heinrichpauli.com/README.md

 # heinrichpauli.com
-This is the source code of my personal website.
+This is the source code of the personal website of [Heinrich Pauli](https://www.heinrichpauli.com/).